dima4p/challenge-acme-widget-co/README.md

 To run the specs use the command `bundle exec rspec -c -fd`.

 The project user the gem `guard`.
 Therefore to run all the tests run the command `bundle exec guard` and when the prompt have appeared just press the key "Enter".

+## How it works

+Since every `SpecialOffer` is related only to only one `Product` it is possible to calculate the total price for each `Product` independent.
+That is being done by the method `Product#price_for` that receives the quantity of this product and returns the total price for the given quantity.

+It is implemented that each `Product` may have not more than one *active* `SpecialOffer`.
+The private method `Product#special_offer` returns the one if it exists.
+In this case the calculation of the thotal price is delegated to the method `SpecialOffer#apply_to` sending the quantity to it.
+Otherwise `Product#price_for` just returns the multiplication of the quantity and the `#price`.

+The class `SpecialOffer` has the three important important attributes besides `#active` and `#product_code`.
+They are:

+* `#activated_on` that determines how many products must be bought to trigger the discount for the following ones;
+* `#discount` that determines the discount as a number between 0 and 1;
+* `#next_affected` that determines how many following items will be discounted.

+The method `Basket#total` sums the results of all `Product#price_for` and sends it to `DeliveryCost::add_to` that calculates the cost of the delivery depending on the given amount and returns the sum of the given amount and the calculated delivery cost.
+It is only left to get rid of extra numbers after the dot at the end.

+P.S.
+To read the exact information just run `bundle exec rspec -c -fd` ;-)